 - Enter the name of the Building Block , and confirm with Convert :

-- The Building Block will be shown in the tab, and can be selected in the paragraph system:
+- The Building Block will be shown in the left tab ( Local ), and can be selected for further action:

 Managing a Building Block